Quite literally a Tattoo for Solid Surface

 Sublimated panels are perfect for wet interiors that you want to inject some colour into without having to worry about water damage, shower panels are the perfect example and can provide a colourful alternative to tiles and other forms shower wall cladding.

-We have recently completed a project for artist Linda Schwab, she was commissioned to provide artwork for a new development at Bristol Hospital, we successfully sublimated seven pieces of artwork measuring over four meters each.
+We have completed a project for artist Linda Schwab, she was commissioned to provide artwork for a new development at Bristol Hospital, we successfully sublimated seven pieces of artwork measuring over four meters each.